-NOTE on Methodology of APMS: For a diagnosis of psychosis to be confirmed a phase interview was required with a clinically trained interviewer and a SCAN (Schedule for Clinical Assessment in Neuropsychiatry) interview completed.
+&lt;sup>43 NOTE on Methodology of APMS : For a diagnosis of psychosis to be confirmed a phase interview was required with a clinically trained interviewer and a SCAN (Schedule for Clinical Assessment in Neuropsychiatry) interview completed.
 However almost 40% of select respondents from phase one interviewes either refused or could not be contact for the phase two interview.
 Although a weighting has been applied to phase two interviews to account for non-responses another approach considering "probable psychosis" have also been provided, based on results from the phase one interview.
 Prevalence of probable psychosis by age and sex has been used to estimate the number of people in Bristol who may be suffering from psychosis; however diagnoses of 'psychotic disorder' are used in discussions around ethnicity, marital status and household income.

-The 2007 Adult Psychiatric Morbidity Survey found 0.4% (0.3% of men and 0.5% of women) of people to have had signs of a psychotic disorder in the past year (prior to interview).
-However the sample size was small (due to a number of refusals or noncontacts for the phase two interview) so a second approach to estimate 'probably psychosis' was used.
-The prevalence of probably psychosis was found to be 0.5% of adult aged 16-74yrs.
+adult aged 16-74yrs.
 0.4% of men and 0.6% of women were found to have 'probable psychosis'.
-Probable psychosis rates were slightly higher in men aged 16-34yrs than women in the same age group (0.4% and 0.3% respectively) and overall rates of probable psychosis are highest for both sexes in the 35-44 age group and as with other mental illnesses the prevalence of psychosis tends to decrease with age (figure 25).
+Probable psychosis rates were slightly higher in men aged 16-34yrs than women in the same age group (0.4% and 0.3% respectively) and overall rates of probable psychosis are highest for both sexes in the 35-44 age group and as with other mental illnesses the prevalence of psychosis tends to decrease with age.

 Based on age and sex prevalence rates almost 4,300 Kent people (2010) are estimated to have probable psychosis.
-Due to population growth this is predicted to rise to 4509 by 2016 and 4566 by 2020 (table 12).
-In Canterbury and Coastal this is estimated to be 548 people rising to 578 by 2020.
+Due to population growth this is predicted to rise to by 4509 2016 and 4566 by 2020 (table 12).
+In Swale this is estimated to be 267 people rising to 483 by 2020.